 LOS DESASTRES DE LA GUERRA / COLECCION DE LAMINAS / INVENTADAS Y GRABADAS AL AGUAFUERTE. / POR / DON FRANCISCO GOYA. / MADRID / 1810

 Tipped in on next two fly leaves are notes by William Stirling (1864) and Archibald Stirling (1925) on blue writing paper.

 Charles Blanc; bought for 20 pounds from Colnaghi, April 1863 by William Stirling, Keir (later Stirling-Maxwell); Archibald Stirling; Mr. and Mrs. Philip Hofer, Cambridge, MA; purchased thorugh R. M. Light, Boston, June 12, 1974 (original vote June 13, 1973).

-Gift of Professor and Mrs. S. Lane Faison, Jr., and Gift of Mr. and Mrs. Edward Wheelwright, by exchange
+Museum purchase with funds donated by Professor and Mrs. S. Lane Faison, Jr., and by exchange from the gift of Mr. and Mrs. Edward Wheelwright